St Mary's Church, Battersea: History

 The church is built of brick, with stone used for quoins and other dressings.
 It consists of a nave, rectangular in plan, an apse at the east end forming the sanctuary, and a west tower.
 The west front has a single storey entrance porch with Tuscan columns supporting a pediment.
 The tower, rising immediately behind it, is topped with a clock chamber and a small spire.
 Inside, the whole width of the church is spanned by a flat ceiling, and there are wooden galleries supported by columns on three sides.
 The nave windows are in two tiers, the upper ones round-headed.

 The modern triptych in the side chapel is by John Napper (1946).
 It shows the Annunciation with Battersea Park and the Power Station in the background.
 To the right Christ walks on the Thames and to the left Lazarus rises beneath the church porch.

 The organ is by Saxon Aldred (1993), with a carving of a ram in recognition of the Ram Brewery.

 In the sanctuary the east window dates from 1379, the painted window glass dates from 1631 with portraits of Henry VII, Margaret Beaufort, and Queen Elizabeth I. The Dove and Lamb windows, originally from 1796, by James Pearson, were restored in 1946 after being damaged by a V1 in 1944.

 At the back is the terracotta War Memorial by Freda Skinner, depicting the Gate of Life guarded by the Angel of Sacrifice.

 The glass doors to the Vestry were added in 2008 and were engraved by Sally Scott FGE.

 The church has strong connections with art and literature through the artist and poet William Blake, who married Catherine Boucher there on 17 August 1782, and J. M. W. Turner, who painted the river from the vestry window.

 The church was used as a filming location for ITV drama Soldier Soldier marking the funeral of Corporal Tony Wilton in Series 4, Episode 13.

 Windows

-There are four new windows by John Hayward added between 1976 and 1982.
+Four modern stained glass windows in the north and south aisles of the nave remember luminaries connected to the church.
+The windows were designed and made by John Hayward and installed between 1976 and 1982.